ISeePlusPlus/Train-Graphics/README.md

 Dependencies include glut.

-All objects are rendered with effects simulaiting light.
+All objects are rendered with effects simulating  light.

 Terrain is randomly generated with different heights.

 Views include: